microsoft/FeatureManagement-Dotnet/README.md

 ## Variants

 Variants enable a feature flag to become more than a simple on/off flag.
 A variant represents a value of a feature flag that can be a string, a number, or even a configuration object.
-A feature flag that declares variants should define under what circumstances each variant should be used which is covered in greater detail in the 'Assigning a variant' section.
+A feature flag that declares variants should define under what circumstances each variant should be used, which is covered in greater detail in the [Allocating a Variant](./README.md#allocating-a-variant) section.

 ``` C#
 public class Variant